-Thingiverse is our online community of downloadable digital designs for making physical objects with our MakerBot printing systems.
-The Thingiverse platform enables users of our MakerBot systems to share and customize their digital designs that can then be printed on MakerBot printers.
-We believe that Thingiverse is the largest repository of 3D printing content available to consumers.
-Thingiverse includes more than 150,000 designs available for downloading.
+Thingiverse is our online community for sharing downloadable, digital 3D designs.
+The Thingiverse platform enables users to share and customize their digital designs.
+We believe that Thingiverse is the largest repository of free 3D printable content available to consumers.
+Thingiverse includes more than 250,000 public designs available for downloading.

-We furthermore operate an online MakerBot digital store in which we sell printable and paintable digital 3D models, which are designed to be printed on the MakerBot fifth generation desktop 3D printers and the MakerBot Replicator 2 Desktop 3D Printer (fourth generation).
+We furthermore operate the MakerBot Digital Store online in which we sell high quality, printable and paintable digital 3D models, now offered on a streaming platform.
+The content is presented in one of three categories and supplemented with licensed content from strategic partners.
+All models are designed to be printed on the MakerBot desktop 3D printers.